Kodular/Documentation/docs/components/internal/password-text-box.md

 |:----:|:-------:|
 |number|&H00000000|

-The background color of the input box.
+_The background color of the input box.
 You can choose a color by name in the Designer or in the Blocks Editor.
-The default background color is 'default' (shaded 3-D look).
+The default background color is 'default' (shaded 3-D look)._

 ### Cursor Color

-<small>Available as Advanced Property</small>
+<small>Available as ^^Advanced^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Password Text Box', 'Cursor Color')]]